 Ms. Owen has produced concerts in collaboration with renowned artists such as soprano Aprile Milo, tenor James Valenti, actor Alec Baldwin, Saturday Night Live saxophonist Alex Foster, cellist Nathaniel Rosen, NY Philharmonic principal harpist Nancy Allen, NYP principal flute Robert Langevin, sopranos Katherine Whyte and Amy Shoremount-Obra; dancers from Alvin Ailey, Martha Graham, Harlem School of the Arts; young soloists from Mannes School of Music and Manhattan School of Music.

-Recently, Ms. Owen has opened her music studio in midtown Manhattan OWEN MUSIC ACADEMY, where she teaches piano, voice, cello, guitar, violin and viola (in person and online instruction, all levels and ages).
+Ms. Owen is on the faculty of Ave Maria University in Florida.
+She also provides private instruction in piano, voice, cello, guitar, violin and viola (in person and online instruction, all levels and ages).

 On December 2, 2021 CNY celebrated the belated 250th birthday of L. van Beethoven by presenting his 5 piano concertos, in collaboration with Mannes Sounds Festival.
 In just one evening, Camerata NY fans had a chance to hear 5 brilliant soloists and the orchestra, in very impressive playing which reminded us yet again of Beethoven’s genius and his eternal legacy.